apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 also some that obviously never halt like `while (true)`.
 But, there's a lot of them for which termination analysis is much more difficult.
-You could of course write programs to partially answer the halting problem, most optimizing compilers contain one or more mechanisms to attempt to make that determination, but the problem is still unsolveable in the general case.
+You could of course write programs to partially answer the halting problem, most optimizing compilers contain one or more mechanisms to attempt to make that determination, but the problem is still unsolvable in the general case.

 <br>